exmachina-dev/exmachina-dev.github.io/_posts/2016-12-08-LPC1768-development-toolkit.markdown

 $ mbed new .
 ```

-These command will initialize a git repository (if necessary), create some configuration files and clone a copy of mbed-os repository.
+These command will initialize a git repository (if necessary), create some configuration files and clone the mbed-os repository.
 You can choose which version you want by going in the mbed-os directory and checkout the desirated branch or tag:

 ```shell